 Be sure to take advantage of Levitate granting Stratagem immunity to Spikes, Toxic Spikes, and Ground-type attacks.
 This allows Stratagem to switch into battle much more easily than it normally would.
 However, be careful for coverage moves that Ground-type attackers might be carrying, such as Superpower from Landorus-T. As this Stratagem lacks Vacuum Wave, take caution if the opponent's priority attackers are still healthy.
 Even without priority, however, Stratagem still functions as a great late-game cleaner and revenge killer due to its high Speed.

 Stratagem is a great stand-alone Pokemon, so it can mesh well with nearly any offensive team.
 It has great defensive synergy with Necturna and Mollux because they can take the Fighting-, Water-, Grass-, and Steel-type attacks that take a large chunk out of Stratagem's health.
 Necturna in particular can provide Sticky Web support, helping against Choice Scarf users and naturally faster Pokemon such as Mega Sceptile.
 Stratagem should also be paired with a physical attacker in order to prevent special walls from dominating your team.
 In particular, Colossoil and Cawmodore make for great checks to Chansey and Sylveon, respectively.
 Entry hazard support from the likes of Tomohawk and Heatran allows Stratagem to have an easier time landing KOs.
-Trappers such as Gothitelle and Magnezone can remove opposing threats to Stratagem; Gothitelle can cripple special walls with Trick, while Magnezone takes on the Steel-types that resist Stratagem's Paleo Wave.
+Magnezone can remove opposing threats to Stratagem; as it can take on the Steel-types that resist Stratagem's Paleo Wave.

 Calm Mind raises Stratagem's Special Attack to high levels and its Special Defense to decent levels, turning it from a revenge killer into a bulky wallbreaker.
 Paleo Wave should be used over Ancient Power as a STAB attack because this Stratagem lacks Technician.
 Earth Power breaks down Mollux and Heatran, two would-be special walls that don't mind taking a Paleo Wave.
 Fire Blast can be used in the last slot to heavily damage Grass-types and Steel-types neutral to Ground, such as Necturna and Mega Scizor, respectively.
 Energy Ball breaks down Arghonaut, Mega Gyarados, Colossoil, and Rotom-W; alternatively, Giga Drain is an option if you opt to run Life Orb, as it heals off some of the Life Orb recoil and allows Stratagem to break walls longer.
 Substitute can also be used to give Stratagem a shield against weaker special attacks and status moves, thus allowing it to break stall; however, Stratagem usually prefers extra coverage.